 You will need to sew more buttonholes on your shirtdress, too!
 You can do as many as you like.
 I did 11 on mine.

-That is it for my shirtdress tutorial!
-Have fun and play around with length, volume, hem style, and finishing details!.
+That is it for my shirtdress pattern tutorial!
+Have fun and play around with length, volume, hem style, and finishing details!
 I really love this linen summer dress and I think it looks super cute belted, too!
 I would love to make a longer version, or maybe one with a gathered skirt.
 So many possibilities!